Breastfeeding your baby – the first week

 Breastmilk is:

-- The perfect food for your baby and changes to meet their needs
+• The perfect food for babies and changes to meet their needs

-- All the fluid, energy and nutrition that your baby needs until they’re around six months old
+• All the fluid, energy and nutrition that babies need until they’re around six months old

-- A special blend which will build your baby’s immune system to help protect them from getting sick, both now and in the future
+• A special blend which will build the baby’s immune system to help protect them from getting sick, both now and in the future

-- Clean safe, free, convenient and always available.
+• Clean safe, free, convenient, environmentally friendly and always available.

 How does breastfeeding benefit mum?

-The evidence tells us that breastfeeding can help:
+The evidence tells us that breastfeeding can help mums by:

-- Protect you from diseases, like some cancers and osteoporosis
+• Protect from diseases, like some cancers and osteoporosis

-- Promote bonding with your baby – the cuddling your baby experiences when breastfeeding helps them to feel safe and loved while also promoting the release of relaxing hormones into your system.
-Don’t worry, Dad doesn’t need to miss out and can enjoy this bonding experience with plenty of cuddles and skin to skin contact too
+• Promote bonding with your baby – the cuddling your baby experiences when breastfeeding helps them to feel safe and loved while also promoting the release of relaxing hormones.
+Don’t worry, dad doesn’t need to miss out and can enjoy this bonding experience with plenty of cuddles and skin to skin contact too

 Hungry for more information about infant feeding?

-- Free course: IPAN nutrition experts run a free, self-paced infant feeding course several times a year with all the latest evidence-backed advice for parents, students and healthcare professionals.
+• Free course: IPAN nutrition experts run a free, self-paced infant feeding course several times a year with all the latest evidence-backed advice for mums, dads and carers.

 Find out if INFANT is available in your area